wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Bug fix: version 1.4 was not properly uploaded in the WordPress repository

 = 1.4 =
 * **New Feature!** you can now set an external webpage as the goal of an experiment